Once you have created an environment and reinforcement learning agent, you can train the

 If you do not create a parallel pool using

 using your default parallel pool preferences.
 For more information on specifying these

 preferences, see Specify Your Parallel Preferences (Parallel Computing Toolbox).

-For off-policy agents, such as DDPG and DQN, do not use all of your cores for parallel training.
+For off-policy agents, such as DDPG and DQN agents, do not use all of your cores for parallel training.
 For example, if your CPU has six cores, train with four workers.
 Doing so provides more resources for the host client to compute gradients based on the experiences sent back from the workers.
-Limiting the number of workers is not necessary for on-policy agents, such as PG and AC, when the gradients are computed on the workers.
+Limiting the number of workers is not necessary for on-policy agents, such as PG and AC agents, when the gradients are computed on the workers.

 To benefit from parallel computing, the computational cost for simulating the environment must be relatively expensive compared to the optimization of parameters when sending experiences back to the host.
 If the simulation of the environment is not expensive enough, the workers idle while waiting for the host to learn and send back updated parameters.

-When sending experiences back from the workers, you can improve sample efficiency when the ratio R = (complexity of environment step)/(complexity of learning) is large.
+When sending experiences back from the workers, you can improve sample efficiency when the ratio (R) of the environment step complexity to the learning complexity is large.
 If the environment is fast to simulate (R is small), you are unlikely to get any benefit from experience-based parallelization.
-If the environment is expensive to simulate but it is also expensive to learn (for example, if the mini-batch size is large) then you are also unlikely to improve sample efficiency.
-However in this case, for off-policy agents, you can reduce the mini-batch size to make R larger, which improves sample efficiency.
+If the environment is expensive to simulate but it is also expensive to learn (for example, if the mini-batch size is large), then you are also unlikely to improve sample efficiency.
+However, in this case, for off-policy agents, you can reduce the mini-batch size to make R larger, which improves sample efficiency.